 (What are the side effects of Astaxanthin?)

 Astaxanthin is found to be safe when taken orally as a supplement or used for local application.
+Studies have reported no adverse effects on human health, when 6 milligrams of astaxanthin was administered per day.
 It has been used in a dose of 4 to 40 mg per day for up to 12 weeks without the occurrence of any adverse reaction.
 However, not much is known about the effect of Astaxanthin on the fetus and infants when used by the pregnant and breastfeeding women.
 Hence, women should avoid using Astaxanthin during these periods.